XHOK-FM

 XHOK-FM is a radio station on 90.9 FM in Monterrey, Nuevo León, Mexico.
 It is owned by Grupo ACIR.

-XHOK-FM is authorized to broadcast in HD Radio, but the station doesn't use this feature.
+XHOK-FM is authorized to broadcast in HD Radio, but the station does not use this feature.

 History

 XEOK-AM received its concession on June 19, 1948.
 It broadcast initially on 950 kHz (soon moving to 920) and was owned by Carlos Roa Montes de Oca, who also built a studio-transmitter link for XEOK in the FM band in the late 1950s.
 XEOK was sold to Radiodifusión Regiomontana, S.A. in 1963, which boosted its power to 1 kW by the 1980s.
 In the 1990s, XEOK moved from 920 to 900 kHz which allowed a further power increase to 10,000 watts.
 ACIR concessionaires have owned XEOK since 2000.

 For most of the late 2000s and 2010s, XEOK was a news/talk outlet known as "La OK".
 With ACIR only owning one station in Monterrey, XEOK was selected for second-wave AM-FM migration and signed on XHOK-FM 90.9 in May 2018.
 In June, the station took on the Radio Disney format, much like its Guadalajara sister station, XHEMIA-FM.

-ACIR and Radio Disney parted ways at the end of 2019.
-Most of the Radio Disney stations were to change to a similar pop format from ACIR known as Match FM, but ACIR opted to flip XHOK to romantic and place XHOK in its Amor network in December.
+ACIR and Radio Disney parted ways on December 25, 2019.
+Most of the Radio Disney stations were to change to a similar pop format from ACIR known as Match FM, but ACIR opted to flip XHOK to romantic and place XHOK in its Amor network.

+Amor ran on XHOK until April 21, 2026, when Grupo ACIR dropped its formats from the cluster it ran in the market.